curl/curl/docs/BUG-BOUNTY.md

 experimental are not eligible for a reward.

-The vulnerability has to be fixed and publicly announced (by the curl project) before a bug bounty will be considered.
+The vulnerability has to be fixed and publicly announced (by the curl project) before a bug bounty is considered.

 Once the vulnerability has been published by curl, the researcher can request their bounty from the [Internet Bug Bounty](https://hackerone.com/ibb).